 Design choices aside, tonally this is a beast, with wonderful effects that can create sonic landscapes, mangle audio into fascinating new textures, and allow you to build detailed and stomping drum patterns.

-Intro offers 10 instruments, 11 effects, 16 tracks of audio and midi recording, plus a large collection of editing features.
+Intro offers 11 instruments, 11 effects, 16 tracks of audio and midi recording, plus a large collection of editing features.
+If you move up to the more expensive Standard tier then you get unlimited tracks, 17 instruments and 29 effects.

 Supported formats: AIFF, WAV, REX.